Nima-Khodabandelou/Notes/notes.md

 2)	HashMap contain one null key and multiple null values.
 	Hashtable cannot contain any null key or null value.

-3)	HashMap not thread-safe -> useful for non-threaded applications.
+3)	HashMap not thread-safe -> useful for non-threaded apps.
 	Hashtable is thread-safe, and it can be shared between various threads.

 4)	HashMap inherits AbstractMap class,	Hashtable inherits Dictionary class.